DanielPickens/KubeSheet/README.md

 root.go → is the file created for the root command.
 If you know that for a CLI utility, there would be a root command followed by some set of sub-commands and flags.
 Therefore, root.go will take care of all logic required for the main/root command. main.go → as the name says, its the main entry point for your CLI utility.
 Usually, there would not be any code inside this file but just a call to a function present in the root.go
 So to recall the flow main.go -> root.go
 At this point, you could test it by executing below commands inside kubewrap folder.
-Note Minikube must be install as it checks for default server connect to in process.
+Note Minikube must be installed as it'll need to check for default server to connect to in process.
 ```
  go install